 Family archivists, local historians, amateur filmmakers, kids who watched home movies on an 8mm projector - SSHMP donors are family members who wanted to preserve a piece of their family legacy and share it as a piece of Chicago history.
 Whether they lived on the South Side for generations or only briefly, our donors offer an intimate window into a family’s life and a rare look at the lives of South Siders in the 20th century, through their own eyes.

 Resources and Funding

-The South Side Home Movie Project is based at the University of Chicago's Arts + Public Life, and is grateful for the generous support provided by UChicago's Division of Humanities, Humanities Computing, Center for the Study of Race, Politics & Culture, Franke Institute for Humanities, Film Studies Center, Women’s Board, Reva and David Logan Center for the Arts, and Office of Civic Engagement’s Community Program Accelerator.
-SSHMP has also received important support from the Gaylord and Dorothy Donnelley Foundation, the Graham Foundation for Advanced Studies in the Fine Arts, Illinois Humanities, the Smithsonian National Museum of African American History & Culture, and Elizabeth Crown and Bill Wallace.
+SSHMP is also grateful for the vital support provided by the American Council of Learned Societies, the Gaylord and Dorothy Donnelley Foundation, the Graham Foundation for Advanced Studies in the Fine Arts, Illinois Humanities, the Smithsonian National Museum of African American History & Culture, and Elizabeth Crown and Bill Wallace.